opencadc-metadata-curation/collection2caom2/README.md

    For example, a FITS file with two extensions: one science and one auxiliary.
 The Artifact.productType would be science and the Part.productType would be null (for the science part) and auxiliary for the auxiliary part.
 One would only need to set Chunk.productType if there are multiple chunks and some differed from the Artifact or Part productType.

+#### Outstanding Questions

+1. Where in the CAOM2 model do we keep the dimensions of the FITS data?
+This is useful metadata for queries.
+When searching for FLAT/BIAS calibrations one needs to have ones with the same NAXIS1/NAXIS2 values.

 # Credits and Connections
 - contributors